tkleykamp/DataOps/howto/data_quality.md

 * Are they speaking to someone over the phone?

 **Can data quality issues be resolved at the point of entry?**
 * Can rules be enforced at the point of entry?
 For instance can the software easily be modified to include a data picker?
 Can addresses be validated?
-Can the sofwtare be modified to inlcude "pick-lists" or dropdowns with standard values?
+Can the software be modified to inlcude "pick-lists" or dropdowns with standard values?
 * Does the person enterning data understand how it's going to be used?
 Can their process be easily modified to ensure accurate entry?

 ### After data have been captured